Glitch752/focMotorController/README.md

 - Do we need a heatsink?
 We should be dissipating an average of ~0.32W per MOSFET at peak load, and 2 watts spread over 6 devices is a very minimal amount of heat.
 Maybe if we drive it harder, but the rest of the circuit would probably break before the MOSFETs...
 - There's an interesting new-ish algorithm seen primarily in acadamia called [Deadbeat Direct Torque and Flux Control](https://www.mdpi.com/1996-1073/15/9/3009); how difficult would it be to implement this?
 - Understand and determine the advantages of [discontinuous PWM](https://imperix.com/doc/implementation/discontinuous-pwm) signaling

+### Future investigation for the PCB
+- Should we have separate enable lines per half bridge?
+- Is there a more efficient and accurate, yet inexpensive, way to measure current?
+- How can I minimize signal noise in a board carrying high current?
+- How can I improve the gate driver circuitry to minimize switching losses?
+- Should we instead use full half bridge chips instead of drivers and MOSFETs?

 ## Resources
 - [Current Sensing Techniques in Motor Control Applications - NXP](https://www.nxp.com/docs/en/application-note/AN14164.pdf)